Important information about NIH institutional training grants can be obtained from the

-A. Because Part II of Table 8 is a completely new reporting requirement, users should initially report only current "clearly associated" students.
+A. Because Part II of Table 8 is a completely new reporting requirement as of 2016, users should report "clearly associated" students starting with 2016.
 Then in each subsequent year, they should continue to add new entrants and provide updated information about current and past clearly associated students until 15 years of data have been completed.

-A. Students should have been or currently supported by other HHS (e.g., AHRQ) or NIH awards.
+A. Students should have been, or be currently, supported by other HHS (e.g., AHRQ) or NIH awards.
 The awards can be other training awards, research (e.g., R01) or fellowship (e.g., F30 or F31) awards.

 A. As indicated in the RPPR Instruction Guide, Table 8 is uploaded as part of a PDF.
 For further information about how xTRACT information is developed into a RPPR, please

 view the XTRACT video.